 - The Lake at Meadow Creek Park, Monterey – NOW OPEN – A new road is complete, offering ease of access to the lake which is part of a 300+ acre park near downtown Monterey.
 Current amenities include fishing and non-motorized boating.
 Hiking trails are in progress, and bike trails are in the planning phase.

-- Cliffs at Meadow Creek Park, Monterey - COMING SOON! - In addition to new access to this 300+ acre park and lake, Monterey is now 1 of 10 destinations in the U.S. to receive national rock climbing conservation grant and will soon add hiking trails + rock-climbing access, offering varying levels of climbing for guests.
+- Cliffs at Meadow Creek Park, Monterey – Fall 2019 - In addition to new access to this 300+ acre park and lake, Monterey is now 1 of 10 destinations in the U.S. to receive a national rock climbing conservation grant and will soon add hiking trails + rock-climbing access, offering varying levels of climbing for guests.

 - The Painted House Renovation/Expansion – One of Cookeville’s most eclectic, southern boutiques, featuring stylish home furnishings and more, has expanded upward to double their square footage and retail inventory.